VILLAGES OF SANTORINI

 Some of the villages on Santorini are better known than others.
-For example, most of the island’s visitors are familiar with Fira and Oia, with their breathtaking views of the volcano’s caldera and the sparkling Aegean Sea below.
-But lesser-known villages like Imerovigli, Firostefani and Emporio (among others) also have their own unique charms.
+For example, most of the visitors of the island know more about Fira and Oia, with their breathtaking views of the volcano’s caldera and the sparkling Aegean Sea below.
+But lesser-known villages like Imerovigli, Firostefani and Emporio also have their own unique charms.
 Here’s an overview of some of Santorini’s villages.
 Most Santorini tours begin with Fira and Oia.
 Lets start here:

 Fira is on the west side of Santorini, only 10 kilometers away from the island’s main port at Athinaios.
 It is not large, having a population of only around 1,600 people, but in addition to being Santorini’s capital, Fira serves as the island’s central transportation hub.

 The village perches precariously on the side of the caldera, and it offers some of the island’s most magnificent sunsets and views of the volcano and the sparkling Aegean waters.
 It gets a little crowded during the summer tourist season because of its panoramic views, but Fira is still full of charm.
 Most of its hotels offer swimming pools and private verandas to enjoy the scenery.
 A cruise ship port sits at the base of the caldera, and visitors can get up and down the steep rocky path by cable car or on the back of a mule, like the locals.

-Fira’s quiet cobbled lanes are lined by quaint whitewashed houses decorated by blue doors and windows – a color scheme often used for homes in the Clyclades.
+Fira’s quiet lanes are lined by quaint whitewashed houses decorated by blue doors and windows – a color scheme often used for homes in the Clyclades.
 But, the main streets of the village are festooned with restaurants, cafés, tavernas, jewelry shops, smart boutiques and night clubs, so Fira offers plenty of things to do.